 Motions considered in a block passed unanimously.

 Under the Executive Director’s Report Bo Keeney commented on general membership issues.
-Of particular interest he commented that there are approximately 140 non-members who were members at some point in the past.
+Of particular interest, he commented that there are approximately 140 non-members who were members at some point in the past.
 He encouraged the board to try to re-engage these individuals and encourage them to re-join VEMA.
 It was discussed about offering incentives or other benefits to these individuals.
-Overall it was decided that the executive officers and regional representatives will personally reach out to these individuals and invite them to re-join VEMA.
+Overall, it was decided that the executive officers and regional representatives will personally reach out to these individuals and invite them to re-join VEMA.

-Moreover Bo presented the new VEMA AMS system and website to the board.
+Moreover.
+Bo presented the new VEMA AMS system and website to the board.
 He encouraged everyone to test the new system before it goes live to the membership.
 The new system should enhance member communications, benefits and streamline the renewal/registration processes.
 Bo reminded the board to begin thinking about locations for the VEMA 2019 Convention.
-Finally Bo presented the 1st legislative monitoring report to VEMA, providing them an overview of legislative activities before the 2016 general assembly.
+Finally.
+Bo presented the 1st legislative monitoring report to VEMA, providing them an overview of legislative activities before the 2016 General Assembly.

-Under Committee Reports the following items were presented to the board of directors
+Under Committee Reports the following items were presented to the Board of Directors

 Conference Committee (Walter English)